-The City reads the irrigation meters several times throughout the season, with consumption information available on bi-monthly utility bills, or by logging on to the City’s online billing portal.
+We read the irrigation meters several times throughout the season, with consumption information available on bi-monthly utility bills, or by logging on to the City’s online billing portal.

-Properties with Farm Status will be billed $96.30/per acre irrigation, annually.
+Properties with farm status will be billed $96.30/per acre irrigation, annually.
 The charge will appear as "SEK Irrigation Flat - Annual".

 Water rates will remain the same for 2020 and appear on regular bi-monthly bills as "SEK Irrigation Flat - Bi-Monthly".

 In 2021, to encourage the use of lower cost, non-potable water to the extent that it’s available, pricing for non-potable water for irrigation purposes may be lower than the pricing for potable water for the same customer class.